 Understanding how source code works: Source code serves as the human-readable instructions that define how a software application should function.
 When a programmer writes source code, they use specific syntax and rules dictated by the chosen programming language.
 The source code is then processed by a compiler or interpreter, which translates it into machine code that the computer can understand and execute.
 This machine code is a sequence of binary instructions that directly control the computer’s processor, enabling it to perform the desired tasks outlined in the source code.
 In essence, source code acts as the blueprint for software functionality, guiding the computer in executing specific operations.
 The process of compiling source code: When source code is written, it must be compiled to convert it into machine code.
 The compilation process involves the following steps: – The source code is checked for syntax errors and other issues. – The compiler translates the source code into an intermediate form, such as assembly language. – The intermediate code is further processed to generate the final machine code that can be executed by the computer’s processor.

-See also Understanding 'Bonjour' on Your Computer: A Simple Guide
+See also Understanding the Magic of Angular Momentum Conservation: A Simple Guide

 Why Is Source Code Important?